2016–17 Nashville Predators season: Stanley Cup Final: Pittsburgh

-Guentzel put the Penguins on top with an early goal in the first period of Game 3 on June 3, but could not capitalize on three power play opportunities, or a bouncing shot from defenseman Ron Hainsey.
+Guentzel put the Penguins on top with an early goal in the first period of game three on June 3, but could not capitalize on three power play opportunities, or a bouncing shot from defenseman Ron Hainsey.
 While sloppy play in the first period slowed the Predators down, the momentum swung their way when Josi shot from the right face-off circle and scored on a power play goal roughly six minutes into the second period.
-Gaudreau scored 42 seconds later, Neal scored with 22.6 seconds remaining in the period and Smith and Ekholm scored in the third period to give the Predators their first ever Stanley Cup Finals game victory at 5–1.
+Gaudreau scored 42 seconds later, Neal scored with 22.6 seconds remaining in the period and Smith and Ekholm scored in the third period to give the Predators their first ever Stanley Cup Final game victory at 5–1.

-Smith deflected Watson's shot and Jarnkrok, on the rebound, shot the puck past Matt Murray to give the Predators a 1–0 lead nearly 15 minutes into the first period of Game 4 on June 5.
+Smith deflected Watson's shot and Jarnkrok, on the rebound, shot the puck past Matt Murray to give the Predators a 1–0 lead nearly 15 minutes into the first period of game four on June 5.
 Penguins captain Sidney Crosby got the puck on a breakaway just over a minute later and beat Rinne on a forehand-to-backhand move to tie the game.
-Gaudreau scored on a wrap-around, after an official review, that proved to be the winning goal – cemented by Arvidsson's breakaway goal and an empty-netter by Forsberg – of a 4–1 series-tying Game 4 victory.
+Gaudreau scored on a wrap-around, after an official review, that proved to be the winning goal – cemented by Arvidsson's breakaway goal and an empty-netter by Forsberg – of a 4–1 series-tying game four victory.

-Returning to Pittsburgh, the Predators lost 6–0 before being eliminated at home 2–0 in Game 6 of the Finals after a waved-off goal by Colton Sissons followed by two goals by the Penguins.
+Returning to Pittsburgh, the Predators lost 6–0 before being eliminated at home 2–0 in game six of the Final after a waved-off goal by Colton Sissons followed by two goals by the Penguins.